nimbrethil81/what-gardening-today/docs/DATABASE_WORKFLOW.md

 **Garden Data → Check before publish (no changes)** runs the gate and writes the report **without touching the database.** Run it before a real publish, and after any large authoring session, to see what would block and what coverage gaps exist.
 It is always safe.

+### If a publish fails

+The report's **"Where the push stopped"** section is the first thing to read.
+It gives the step the push was on, how many rows were outstanding at that moment, and which steps had already completed.
+That tells you immediately whether the failure was in reading the workbook, upserting the catalogue, or reconciling one of the three membership tables.

+Because the reconcilers delete before they insert, a push that fails during a membership step can leave rows removed and their replacements unwritten.
+Nothing curated is ever lost — blueprints and tasks are only ever retired, never deleted — but a task can be left with no target, which means it silently stops appearing. **The fix is always to complete a successful publish**, which rebuilds the desired set from scratch and repairs anything left half-done.

+If a failure resists a straight re-run, the shape of the outstanding rows is the usual culprit.
+PostgREST rejects a batch whose objects do not all carry an identical set of fields.
+The immediate workaround is to split the work across two publishes so that each carries only one shape: fill the `Retired` cell on the tasks carrying one kind of target, publish, clear those cells, and publish again. `Publish.gs` now groups rows by shape before sending, so this should not recur — but the technique is worth knowing.

 ### Habits worth keeping

 - **Publish after authoring, or the app won't see your edits.** A silent gap between the workbook and the app is the one failure this workflow invites; the post-publish report and the dry run are the guard against it.